flutter/website/tutorials/layout/index.md

     new Image.asset(
       'images/lake.jpg',
       height: 240.0,
-      fit: ImageFit.cover,
+      fit: BoxFit.cover,
     ),
     // ...
   ],
 )
 {% endprettify %}

-`ImageFit.cover` tells the framework that the image should be as small as possible but cover its entire render box.
+`BoxFit.cover` tells the framework that the image should be as small as possible but cover its entire render box.

 <a name="step-6"></a>